 1. A pie chart shows the proportion of people who first entered permanent residential aged care in 2013–14 by the programs that they had used previously.
 The graph shows either the first program that this cohort used, or the last program before permanent residential care.
 Home support was the program most commonly used first (76% of people used this program first).
 Respite residential care was the most commonly used just before permanent residential care (39%), followed by home support (36%).

 PIAC data can also be integrated into your own data set or sets, to create an expanded linked database for your research project.
 Strict requirements apply for collecting and releasing linked data.
-The AIHW is an accredited Integrating Authority, and is able to undertake this work.
+The AIHW is an accredited Integrating Authority and is able to undertake this work.
+You can visit the AIHW Researcher resources web page

 Explore more about findings from PIAC, including pathways to permanent residential aged care and program use, in the next section.